Bendara8/8602-Computer/readme.md

 	- [Microcode](./docs/control.md#micro)

 ## Status
-This project was started in September of 2020.
-The tools, simulator and CAD are all under progress but the design of the computer has been finalized since December of 2020.
+This project was started in September 2020.
+The tools, simulator, and documentation are all under progress but the overall design of the computer has been finalized since December 2020.
+The CAD and schematics for the 8602 have not yet been started as of December 2020.